will123195/set-now/README.md

 # set-now

+Adds `Date.setNow()` to JavaScript's gobal `Date` object.

+[![Build Status](https://travis-ci.org/will123195/set-now.svg?branch=master)](https://travis-ci.org/will123195/set-now)

-Set back the clock for the global Date object to a time in the past (or the future).
+Wind back the clock to a time in the past (or in the future).
 This is useful for making tests deterministic.

-[![Build Status](https://travis-ci.org/will123195/set-now.svg?branch=master)](https://travis-ci.org/will123195/set-now)

 ## Install